PavanRangani/docs/docs/prd/banking/banking.md

   - Sorting order: Check Writing is shown first, MoneyLink is shown second and SLOAs are shown third.
 SLOAs are sorted in alphabetical order of Bank/Fund.
 - `Bill Pay` & `Custody` section is applicable only for Credit Card, Checking & Savings type bank account.

+#### Funding Account
+- Shows proper message when no records available in any section.
+  - Placeholder text: `No Records Available`
+- Columns of the `SLOA Wire (General)`, `SLOA Wire (Investments)`, `SLOA Journal` & `SLOA Moneylink`
+  - Nickname
+    - If it too long, shows it in multiline.
+    - Not applicable for the `SLOA Wire (Investments)`.
+  - Asset Manager / Fund
+    - Applicable only for the `SLOA Wire (Investments)`
+    - It shows the Asset Manager and Fund name with `|` separated.
+If it too long, shows it in multiline.
+  - Bank
+    - If it too long, shows it in multiline.
+  - Account Number
+  - Autorization Type
+  - Last Transaction
+    - //Implement in Future
+    - Currently, we have show `-` for all records.
+- Sorting order:
+  - For `SLOA Wire (General)`, `SLOA Wire (Investments)`, `SLOA Journal` & `SLOA Moneylink`: Records are sorted on alphabetical order on Nickname
+  - For `SLOA Wire (Investments)`, records are sorted on alphabetical order of Asset Manager.
+- Following fields are shown as Link
+  - Funding Account details: `Bank / Company`
+  - Check Writing (ACH): `DDA Bank` & `Tax ID Entity`
+  - On click, opens the company view dialog or Entity view page in same page.
+- Shows proper message when `Check Writing` switch is OFF.
+Message is: `Check Writing is disabled`
+- When `Check Writing` is OFF, `EFTPS` and `SLOA MoneyLink` section is not shown.
+- Shows proper message when `EFTPS` is OFF.
+Message is: `EFTPS is disabled`
+- Shows `Archived` tag for archive records in the `Nickname` column at last.

 #### UI Requirements
 - [view dialog](https://drive.google.com/file/d/1WlvikmKeLX-BUrkXGRlOYonJAsopSjly/view?usp=drive_link)

 ### Download PDF